galElmalah/scaffolder/README.md

 ### functions

-functions are very similiar to tranformations, but they are unary, meaning, they are invoked without any key value supplied to them.
+functions are very similiar to transformations, but they are unary, meaning, they are invoked without any key value supplied to them.
 For example, you can write the following:
 `{{date()}}` and the value returned from are date function (defined in our config file) will be injected to the template.